cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - what should I avoid?
 - what should I not do to protect against the virus?
 - what should I not do to protect myself against the virus?
+- What can a pregnant woman drink to prevent the infection of corona
+- drinking beverage protect me against COVID-19?

 ## intent:prevention_medical_attention